drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Specialized Abstracting Services

-The Chemical Abstracts and Beilstein are two organizations that contributed substantially and for many years to the dissemination of scientific information in chemistry worldwide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/specialized-abstracting-services-1d127bc0'><i class='fa fa-play' aria-hidden='true'></i></button>The Chemical Abstracts and Beilstein are two organizations that contributed substantially and for many years to the dissemination of scientific information in chemistry worldwide.
 Chemical Abstracts have existed for more than a century, whereas the Beilstein covers almost two centuries in chemistry.
 An outline of the resources provided by these two specialized abstracting services is given in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/reaction_db.png){: loading=lazy }
 #### Chemical Abstracts Services (CAS)

-CAS was founded in 1907 with the aim of monitoring, abstracting, and indexing the world's chemistry-related literature.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/chemical-abstracts-services-cas-e37e8933'><i class='fa fa-play' aria-hidden='true'></i></button>CAS was founded in 1907 with the aim of monitoring, abstracting, and indexing the world's chemistry-related literature.
 In total, CAS has indexed and summarized chemistry-related articles from more than 40,000 scientific journals representing about 24 million documents and more than 15 million substances that are accessible online through CAS.
 The data produced by CAS are accessible to research scientists in different formats, including the printed CA, CA on CD, the STN international online network, the SciFinder and SciFinder-Scholar desktop research tools.
 CAS is a division of the American Chemical Society.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/chemical_ca.png){: loading=lazy }
 ##### SciFinder

-SciFinder is used to access the CAS chemical information from a desktop with many types of searches.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/scifinder-1fb2d321'><i class='fa fa-play' aria-hidden='true'></i></button>SciFinder is used to access the CAS chemical information from a desktop with many types of searches.
 For reaction searches for example, once a structure is drawn, it is possible to refine the retrieved records with constraints such as the yield, the number of steps, the type of reaction etc...
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/scifinder1.png){: loading=lazy }
 #### Beilstein

-The Beilstein database contains fully searchable chemical structures and reactions, associated chemical and physical properties, and detailed pharmacological and ecological data.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/beilstein-f7bedf32'><i class='fa fa-play' aria-hidden='true'></i></button>The Beilstein database contains fully searchable chemical structures and reactions, associated chemical and physical properties, and detailed pharmacological and ecological data.
 The chronological index began in 1771 and addresses three primary types of data: substances, reactions and citations.
 The Beilstein database is updated quarterly by Elsevier, a subsidiary of MDL Information Systems Inc.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[MD]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system